kredati/cin2999f21/syllabus.md

 ### Required texts
 We have two required books this term.
 You are responsible for acquiring these in some version, preferably not an e-book, but something with standard page numbers:
 * Wayne Booth, et al., _The Craft of Research_, 4th ed.
-(Please do buy the current version, as we will be working with it closely.)
+(Please do buy the current version.)
 * Joan Bolker, _Writing Your Dissertation in Fifteen Minutes a Day_

 #### Recommended texts